lucianpls/QB3/performance/performance.md

 The decompression speed is roughly the same for all QB3 modes, with the FAST mode being slightly faster to decompress than the BASE or BEST.

+## 16 bit images

+There are few 16bit image datasets available for use on the internet.
+The image set available from [https://imagecompression.info/test_images/](https://imagecompression.info/test_images/) is one such set, being available in 8 and 16 bit versions.
+The set consists of 14 images of varying sizes, some of which are available in both 8 and 16 bit versions, selected for being difficult to compress.
+When compressing the 8 bit images, on the average QB3 is almost the same as PNG as far as compression ratio goes, only the BEST mode with band mix results in space savings.
+The results are much better for the 16 bit linear images, where QB3 saves 9 to 10% smaller than PNG overall, an amazing result for lossless compression.
+The better behavior of QB3 for 16 bit data is expected, QB3 is fully data type aware while PNG is only partially so.
+The compression speed difference is even more impressive than for 8 bit images, QB3 is massively faster than PNG.
+QB3 compression speed is roughly proportional to the number of values in the image, the data rate in MB/s being almost double for 16bit images compared to 8 bit images.
+In contrast, PNG compression depends on the number of bytes, so there is no significant improvement in data rate for 16 bit images.
+Adding ZSTD doesn't seem to help much in this case, improving compression by less than 0.2%.
+Out of the images in the dataset, the one named *artificial.png* is the one that penalizes QB3 the most, as it is a synthetic image with a lot of repeated patterns. *fireworks.png* is also a difficult image, being noisy and high contrast, yet using R-G, G, B color mix helps keeping QB3 competitive.

 ## More about PNG and QB3

 QB3 is not a full replacement for PNG.
 One of the important features of PNG is stability, it has been